linux-test-project/lcov/tests/README.md

            variable:
               $ make [HTML_RPT=path/to/my/html] COVERAGE=1 ... test

+  - environment variables:

+      - LCOV_SHOW_LOCATION:
+        if set, show location on die() or warn()

+      - LCOV_FORCE_PARALLEL:
+        if set, force parallel processing, regardless of number of tasks - even if only one.
+This is useful for regression testing - to make sure that we cover both serial and parallel execution.

 You can modify some aspects of testing by specifying additional parameters on `make` invocation: